aboutcoders/scheduler-bundle/README.md

 </service>
 ```

-The first argument specifies the schedule manager to use, which in this case references the schedule manager we just defined.
-With the tag "abc.scheduler.iterator" this iterator gets registered within the bundle and thereby schedules will be continuously processed and an event gets notified when a schedule is due.
+Please note that the `argument` specifies the entity manager that was registered in the previous step.
+The tag `abc.scheduler.iterator` is used to register this iterator within the AbcSchedulerBundle so that schedules will be continuously processed and an event gets notified when a schedule is due.

-####Register a schedule listener
+### Step 4: Define and register a listener

+At this point everything is ready so that an event is dispatched if one of the schedules is due.
+However the listener is missing that will do something with it.

-Whenever a schedule is due an event with the name "abc.schedule" of type Abc\Bundle\SchedulerBundle\Event\SchedulerEvent will be dispatched.
-So to actually get notified if one of your schedules is due you need to create a listener class.
+Whenever a schedule is due an event with the name `abc.schedule` of type `Abc\Bundle\SchedulerBundle\Event\SchedulerEvent` will be dispatched.
+To actually get notified if one of your schedules is due you need to create a listener class.

 ```php
 namespace Acme\ScheduleBundle\Listener;